isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Classes that don't have a reasonable default construction are usually not copyable either, so they don't fall under this guideline.

-For example, a base class is not a value type (base classes should not be copyable) and so does not necessarily need a default constructor:
+For example, a base class should not be copyable, and so does not necessarily need a default constructor:

-    // Shape is an abstract base class, not a copyable value type.
+    // Shape is an abstract base class, not a copyable type.
     // It might or might not need a default constructor. struct Shape {
         virtual void draw() = 0;